Abdussalam-Oluwaseun/Data-DNA-Nov-Challenge/README.md

 ### D. Known Limitations

 1. **Data Timeframe**: Analysis covers only 2024-2025, limiting long-term trend analysis
-2. **Refund Handling**: Refunds are included with negative revenue; alternative approach could exclude them entirely
-3. **Currency Conversion**: FX rates are point-in-time; actual rates may have fluctuated
+2. **Currency Conversion**: FX rates are point-in-time; actual rates may have fluctuated
-4. **Geographic Precision**: Country centroids used instead of exact customer locations
+3. **Geographic Precision**: Country centroids used instead of exact customer locations
-5. **Seasonality**: Limited data may not capture full seasonal patterns
+4. **Seasonality**: Limited data may not capture full seasonal patterns
-6. **Product Lifecycle**: New products may not have enough history for reliable patterns
+5. **Product Lifecycle**: New products may not have enough history for reliable patterns

 ### E. Future Enhancements